Supervised Dynamic Dimension Reduction with Deep Neural Network: Methodology

-where $\cH(\cdot)$ is a flexible nonlinear mapping capable of capturing complex dependencies.
-In our empirical analysis, we explore several forecasting models for $\cH(\cdot)$, including classical deep learning architectures such as Temporal Convolutional Networks (TCN) \citep{bai2018empirical}, Long Short-Term Memory (LSTM) \citep{hochreiter1997long}, and DeepAR \citep{SALINAS20201181}, as well as more recent models like DeepGLO \citep{sen2019thinkgloballyactlocally}, Autoformer \citep{wu2021autoformer}, Crossformer \citep{zhang2023crossformer}, and TimesNet \cite{wu2023timesnet}.
-The empirical results demonstrate that our proposed framework consistently enhances forecasting accuracy across these models, highlighting its robustness and versatility.
-Although the supervised factors extracted in the previous subsection are designed to embed relevant temporal information and, in principle, could be used without additional lags, we include both lagged factors and past outcomes in the forecasting model to further improve predictive performance.
-The complete algorithm integrating the approaches is presented in Algorithm~\ref{alg:SDPTimesNet}.
+where $\cH(\cdot)$ is a flexible nonlinear mapping capturing complex dependencies.
+In our empirical analysis, we explore several forecasting models for $\cH(\cdot)$, including classical deep learning architectures such as Temporal Convolutional Networks (TCN) \citep{bai2018empirical}, Long Short-Term Memory (LSTM) \citep{hochreiter1997long}, and DeepAR \citep{SALINAS20201181}, as well as recent models like DeepGLO \citep{sen2019thinkgloballyactlocally}, Autoformer \citep{wu2021autoformer}, Crossformer \citep{zhang2023crossformer}, and TimesNet \cite{wu2023timesnet}.
+Empirical results demonstrate that our framework consistently enhances forecasting accuracy across these models, highlighting its robustness and versatility.
+Although the supervised factors from the previous subsection embed relevant temporal information and could be used without additional lags, we include both lagged factors and past outcomes in the forecasting model to further improve predictive performance.
+The complete algorithm is presented in Algorithm~\ref{alg:SDPTimesNet}.
+We introduced SDDP with one target variable, but it can be extended to multiple targets by aggregating their approximations in Step~1.